antonmry/vim/README.md

     alias vim='vimx -u ~/.vimrc.antonmry'

-### 3. Thanks

-- This envirnoment is fully based in the Go IDE created by farazdagi, more info at [blog post](http://farazdagi.com/blog/2015/vim-as-golang-ide/).
-- You can also define your custom settings in `~/.vim_antonmry_runtime/custom_config.vim` the runtime will try to load this file - so feel free to remap keys as you see necessary!
+You can also define your custom settings in `~/.vim_antonmry_runtime/custom_config.vim` the runtime will try to load this file - so feel free to remap keys as you see necessary!

 **If you know some plugin that will enhance this setup and thus should be included - submit a PR**